jracevedob/OPERAN/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/jracevedob/OPERAN/total.svg)]()

 This repository contains the two different algorithms to synchronize the data path of the up- and downlink of 5G Radio Access Networks

+## Contributing

+This project exists thanks to all people who contribute.
+The [list](./CONTRIBUTORS) of all contributors.

+## License

+This project is licensed under the [MIT license](./LICENSE).

+## Contact

+* **Javier Acevedo** - *Contributor and Project Maintainer* javier.acevedo@tu-dresden.de

+## Acknowledgements

+We are really grateful to the project of the TU Dresden and Prof. Frank H. P. Fitzek for their support in the realization of this initiative.